cotica/capstone/README.md

 One piece missing, for example, is the dates of the purchases (or direct purchase data) or of the reviews themselves; as a result, we are relying on extrapolating popularity from the number of reviews, without any idea of the freshness or recency of the data.

-In addition, the original prices were in British pounds, so the data may be biased or skewed to a particular region; and the categories appear to may have been filtered down to only games and product related, which gives us at best a subset of customer purchases and, thus, possible insights.
+In addition, the original prices were in British pounds, so the data may be biased or skewed to a particular region; and the categories appear to may have been filtered down to only games and toy product related, which gives us at best a subset of customer purchases and, thus, possible insights.

 Further, because no purchase data or product listing age information are available, rather than deducing sales, we can really only look at identifying general product popularity.
 We must be careful to account for nuances, such as the freshness of a product listing.
 We do, however, assume a near direct proportion between the number of reviews and a product's purchases; that is to say, each review _must_ come from a purchase (so there are at least that many) because of Amazon's product verification process (i.e., Amazon only allows customer reviews from validated purchases).
 Therefore, even our few outliers with 1,000+ ratings are presumed to be legitimate purchases.